-Watersheds Chautauqua planned at Farmington Museum
+Watersheds Chautauqua set at Farmington Museum

 FARMINGTON — One of Jack Loeffler’s first visits here wasn’t a particularly pleasant one.
 But it was memorable.